raycast/extensions/extensions/iwork/README.md

     - Creates a new document from the text content of the clipboard
 - _Export Pages Document_
     - Exports the current document to the path specified as an argument, in the user-selected format
+- _Open Selection In Pages_
+    - Opens the selected file(s) in Pages.
+Displays an error alert if the file cannot be opened with Pages.

 **For Numbers:**
 - _Minimize Numbers_